-Experience Mongolia’s National Holiday on Horseback: Naadam Trek
+Experience Mongolia’s National Festival on Horseback: Naadam Trek

 Join us for a fantastic journey on horseback to watch the famous cross-country horse racing at Mongolia’s national games.
 The Naadam festival is the quintessential Mongolian experience.
 The atmosphere at the festival ground is exciting, especially when the horses arrive to the finish line.
 At this time of year the whole country is on holiday for this national pride celebration.

 The trek is composed of 2 days horse riding, 2 days at the festival, and 1 celebration and relaxation day back at our base camp.
 Naadam includes three traditional sports: horse racing, wrestling, and archery.
 Wrestling and archery competitions are held in the Ulaanbaatar stadium in the city, while the horse racing is located in the countryside.
 We will see the horse racing up close and have a private demonstration of wrestling and archery at our site.
 The area around the horse racing site will be covered with camps of Mongolian horse trainers and young jockeys and you will join in the celebrations from horseback as Mongolians have done for centuries.

 8th July: Arrival Day.